The D-Day Battlefields

 Another Würzburg radar antenna (below) is preserved at the Imperial War Museum, Duxford...

 Please bear in mind that all images on this website are Copyright.
 They are not free to use and have been embedded with a digital watermark.
-Any black & white photographs from the Imperial War Museum and other organisations`s archives have been used courtesy of a `Share & Reuse` policy and are also subject to copyright restrictions.
+Any historic photographs from the Imperial War Museum and other organisations`s collections have been used courtesy of a `Share & Reuse` policy and are also subject to copyright restrictions.

 These IWM images show women of Queen Alexandra's Imperial Military Nursing Service (QAIMS) posing for group photographs at No.88 General Hospital at Douvres on, 22 June 1944.
 The facility was established here shortly after the remnants of the garrison defending the radar complex finally surrendered.